JoshDoody/joshdoody.github.io/_posts/2016-12-21-salary-increase-letter-sample.md

 ---
 layout: post
-title: Salary increase letter sample to ask for a raise
+title: Salary increase letter - Ask for a raise with this free template
+headline: Sample salary increase letter
-tagline: Use this sample to build your case to ask for a raise
+tagline: Use this email template to ask for a raise
 excerpt: Ask for a salary increase with this detailed template you can use to write the perfect case
-last_modified_at: 2016-12-22
+last_modified_at: 2016-12-23
 ---
 You want to ask for a salary increase, and all you need is a sample letter to get started.
 You've come to the right place!